dext7r/better-ui/README.md

-# 🔨 What is Better - the Ui?
+# 🔨 What is better-ui?

 Better-ui, a library of Vite-based desktop components for developers, designers, and product managers